2019 United Kingdom prorogation controversy: Prorogation

 In the week ending 24 August 2019, it was reported that within the previous 10 days Johnson had asked the attorney general, Geoffrey Cox, for legal advice on the matter of prorogation, tentatively scheduled for between the return of Parliament on 3 September and the European Council meeting on 17 October.
 On 28 August, Jacob Rees-Mogg, in the role of Lord President of the Council, convened a small Privy Council meeting with Mark Spencer as Chief Whip, Baroness Evans of Bowes Park as Leader of the House of Lords and the Queen whilst she was in residence at Balmoral Castle.
 The Queen gave her consent to prorogation, to start on the week beginning 9 September, and end with the State Opening of Parliament on 14 October.

-Such a long prorogation was seen as unprecedented; since 1979, Parliament has not been prorogued for more than three weeks, and is typically prorogued for less than a week, as opposed to the five-week prorogation requested by the Government.
+Such a long prorogation was seen as unprecedented.
+Since 1979, Parliament has not been prorogued for more than three weeks, and is typically prorogued for less than a week, as opposed to the five-week prorogation requested by the government.
 Bercow described the prorogation as a "constitutional outrage" designed to "stop MPs debating Brexit".
-Opposition politicians stated their opposition to prorogation: First Minister of Scotland Nicola Sturgeon (SNP) described Johnson's actions as like a "tin-pot dictator"; First Minister of Wales Mark Drakeford (Labour) said Johnson wanted to "close the doors" on democracy; and Liberal Democrat leader Jo Swinson called prorogation a "dangerous and unacceptable course of action".
-Supporters of the Government defended the prorogation; Conservative chairman James Cleverly described the prorogation of Parliament followed by a Queen's Speech as something "all new governments do", President of the United States Donald Trump congratulated Johnson, via Twitter, for preventing a motion of no confidence, and former First Minister of Northern Ireland Arlene Foster (DUP) welcomed prorogation as an opportunity to review and renegotiate the confidence and supply agreement her party entered into with the Government.
+Opposition politicians stated their opposition to prorogation: First Minister of Scotland Nicola Sturgeon (SNP) described Johnson's actions as like a "tin-pot dictator", First Minister of Wales Mark Drakeford (Labour) said Johnson wanted to "close the doors" on democracy and Liberal Democrat leader Jo Swinson called prorogation a "dangerous and unacceptable course of action".
+Supporters of the Government defended the prorogation.
+Conservative chairman James Cleverly described the prorogation of Parliament followed by a Queen's Speech as something "all new governments do", President of the United States Donald Trump expressed his support for Johnson, via Twitter, and former First Minister of Northern Ireland Arlene Foster (DUP) welcomed prorogation as an opportunity to review and renegotiate the confidence and supply agreement her party entered into with the Government.
 Within hours of the announcement, impromptu protests took place in major cities; a demonstration to "stop the coup" outside Parliament claimed an attendance of several thousand.